pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 * `workshop_ namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.
-* `ingress_ domain` - The host domain under which you can create host names when creating ingress routes.
+* `ingress_ domain` - The host domain under which you can create hostnames when creating ingress routes.
 * `ingress_ protocol` - The protocol (http/https) used for ingress routes that are created for workshops.